psilons/pypigeonhole-proj-tmplt/README.md

 This is a project template for Python, and a workflow for GitHub to run CI (Continuous Integration) using Conda.

-##### Here are the reasons why we create this template:
+#### Here are the reasons why we create this template:

 - Python, by nature, could have some C/C++ library dependencies, such as numpy, PyQt, etc. These C/C++ libs sometimes require compilation (and thus a compiler).
 This creates headaches in the past, very painful.
 Anaconda comes with pre-compiled packages and gets rid of these headaches for most commonly used libraries.
 So we use Anaconda packages whenever possible here.
 If Anaconda does not have a package, then we fall back to pip.
-This does not mean that C/C++ is a drag for Python.
+  >This does not mean that C/C++ is a drag for Python.
 In fact, this is a strength Python has.
 If we need something faster than Python can do, do it in C++ and wrap it.
 - Dependent libraries are stored in setup.py, or requirements.txt for PIP, or Anaconda's environment.yaml.
-Besides version information, we need to know whether a library is a real dependency or just needed for dev/testing. setup.py has install_requires and test_require, but Anaconda misses it.
+Besides version information, we need to know whether a library is a real dependency or just needed for dev/testing. setup.py has install_requires and test_require, but Anaconda and requirements.txt miss it.
 So we need to fill the gap here.
 This is done by the underlying library, pypigeonhole-build.
+Furthermore, we only need to specify dependencies once(in dep_setup.py), not in all 3 locations.
 - We separate source files and test files into 2 folders next to each other, rather than one inside another.
 It's just cleaner.
 We make sure this setup works well with IDE setup and unit tests (don't count test file in coverage).
 - Since half of the reusable code is in scripts, a template folder makes more sense than a library.

-##### Here are the improvements:
+#### Here are the improvements:

 - .github/workflows/python-package-conda.yaml: Most of the content comes from GitHub's action template (Python Package using Conda from Actions tab on the